selfdual-brain/phouka/readme.md

 - node crashing

-To achieve meaningful statistics, we distinguish the binary size of messages in the simulated protocol form the binary size of messages used in the actual implementaton of Phouka.
+To achieve meaningful statistics, we distinguish the binary size of messages in the simulated protocol form the binary size of messages used in the actual implementation of Phouka.
 So for example one can configure the header binary size, validator id binary size and so on to correctly reflect characteristics of a real system to be simulated.

 ## Nodes model